Vitamins and Eating Right

 Many, maybe most people don’t need to take vitamins.

 Crazy statement, eh?
 It’s true if your overall health is good and you eat a balanced diet, especially if your diet includes animal products in moderation, lots of fresh fruit and vegetables, and is composed, as much as possible, of organic foods.
-You’re better off spending your money on better food rather than vitamins and supplements!
+I would recommend you spend your money on better food rather than vitamins and supplements!

 How to eat right